×

 When we asked people why foreigners move to Thailand, they responded:

 "Thailand has a reputation among expats as being a safe and welcoming place to live.
 With a rich culture, beautiful beaches and delicious cuisine, it can provide a great quality of life.
 The cost of living is low and the year-round warm climate makes for a comfortable and relaxing lifestyle.
 Thailand also offers excellent healthcare and a variety of employment opportunities.
-Additionally, expats are also drawn to Thailand’s vibrant expat community and its numerous cultural attractions," commented one expat who moved to Thailand.
+Additionally, expats are also drawn to Thailand’s vibrant expat community and its numerous cultural attractions," remarked one expat in Thailand.

 Get Quote